-Making Visible - This project was supported by the Arts Council Artist in the Community Scheme and managed by Create
+Making Visible: Supported by the Arts Council Artist in the Community Scheme and managed by Create

 Fergal Landy- BSS, NQSW, LLM - School of Political Science and Sociology, NUI Galway